915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ```

-If a variable is not âdefinedâ (assigned a value), trying to use it will
+If a variable is not “defined” (assigned a value), trying to use it will
 give you an error: